astronomer/airflow-guides/guides/airflow-azure-container-instances.md

 ## Example

-Using Airflow to create and run an ACI is straightforward: You first identify the Azure resource group you want to create the ACI in (or create a new one), then ensure your Azure instance has a service principle with write access over that resource group.
+Using Airflow to create and run an Azure Container Instance is straightforward: You first identify the Azure resource group you want to create the ACI in (or create a new one), then ensure your Azure instance has a service principle with write access over that resource group.
 For more information on setting this up, refer to the [Azure documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).

 Next, create an Airflow connection with the type `Azure Container Instance`.
 Specify your Client ID in the Login field, Client Secret in the Password field, and Tenant and Subscription IDs in the Extras field as json.
 It should look something like this: